kitaniboy/rihal-be-challenge/README.md

 docker-compose up --build
 ```

+After running this, the service should be available from `http://localhost:8000/`

 ## Approach Description

 As mentioned in the challenge specification, the main aim of this application is to **search** through files and **extract valuable insights** and this aim have been the central part when designing this solution.
 Python was chosen for it's well known capabiliteis and huge community in data mining and backend development; for example, when it comes to sentence and word tokenization, and filtering stop words, these functionalities have been previously with the aid of trained machine learning models, and made publicly available via the nltk python package.
 Hence, reinventing the wheel is strictly unnecessary.
 In addition, a simple document summarizer feature has been added to provide a summary of a given text.